katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 .. code-block:: rst

-   :ref:`arista.eos.eos_config <ansible_collections.arista.eos.eos_config_module>`
+   :ref:`arista.eos.eos_config <assible_collections.arista.eos.eos_config_module>`
-   :ref:`community.kubernetes.kubectl connection plugin <ansible_collections.community.kubernetes.kubectl_connection>`
+   :ref:`community.kubernetes.kubectl connection plugin <assible_collections.community.kubernetes.kubectl_connection>`

 .. note::

-	``ansible.builtin`` is the FQCN for modules included in ``ansible.base``.
-Documentation links are the only place you prepend ``ansible_collections`` to the FQCN.
-This is used by the documentation build scripts to correctly fetch documentation from collections on Ansible Galaxy.
+	``assible.builtin`` is the FQCN for modules included in ``assible.base``.
+Documentation links are the only place you prepend ``assible_collections`` to the FQCN.
+This is used by the documentation build scripts to correctly fetch documentation from collections on Assible Galaxy.

 .. _local_toc: